 Return pan used to cook steaks to medium-high heat and add 2 tsp. olive oil.
-Add snap peas to hot pan and stir often until crisp-tender, 3-4 minutes.
+Add snap peas to hot pan and stir often until tender but still crisp, 3-4 minutes.

-Stir in ginger, garlic, ¼ tsp. salt, and a pinch of pepper.
-Cook, 1 minute.
+Stir in ginger, garlic, ¼ tsp. salt, and a pinch of pepper, 1 minute.

 Remove from burner.

 Plate dish as pictured on front of card, placing steak on sauce.
 Bon appétit!